 Phil Sylvester: Easy to do in small towns, yeah.

 Kim Napier: So she carries a water bottle with a filter and the brand that she recommends is gray.
 What's travel news?

 Phil Sylvester: Okay, it looks like one of Europe's longest-running parties is about to come to an end.
 City of Prague, where beer is cheaper than water there, you know?

 Kim Napier: I've been to Prague, and I drank slivovitz, not beer.

 Phil Sylvester: Oh my god, how was the hangover?

 Kim Napier: It's deadly, isn't it?

-Lufthansa is the latest airline to take a stand, and they're suing a passenger who booked to Seattle to Oslo flight, but got off at the stop over in Frankfurt and then bought a separate airline ticket to his home in the city of Berlin.
+Lufthansa is the latest airline to take a stand, and they're suing a passenger who booked to Seattle to Oslo flight, but got off at the stopover in Frankfurt and then bought a separate airline ticket to his home in the city of Berlin.
 He saved a little over two thousand euros by doing that.
-That's exactly how much Lufthansa are going to sue him for.
+That's exactly how much Lufthansa is going to sue him for.

 Kim Napier: Well, how could that be successful?

 Kim Napier: On those grounds?